BramVanroy/multilingual-text-to-amr/src/amr_bart/data/vocab/README.md

 - Negative polarity `:polarity -` is a way of negating what is being said.
 This is so frequent that we add a special `:negation` token.
 (Similar to `not`)

+# Sentences

+AMR allows multi-sentences constructions (which can also be phrases).
+Sentences are denoted with `:sntX`.
+We add up to `:snt10` and also add a generic `:snt`.

 # Senses

 AMR tracks different senses of words with OntoNotes specifiers, e.g. `charge-05`.
 We add 100 special `:senseX` tokens,